my-org-hu/aks-secure-baseline/03-aad.md

 1. Now please update the values for those variables in the [`variables.txt` file](./variables.txt):
+   Since you have git cloned the repo to your cloud shell, you will update this file there.
+You can input "Code variables.txt" to edit the file.
    ```bash
    echo "Exporting environment variables"
    export AADOBJECTNAME_GROUP_CLUSTERADMIN=